You know, I don't believe this, but I do believe it because I saw it.

 Okay.

-So these poor I'm reminded of the Menendez jury, which we spoke about earlier.
+So these poor, I'm reminded of the Menendez jury, which we spoke about earlier.

-So what are we gonna get?
+So what are we going to get?

 We'll wait.

-We will um we'll wait and see what happens.
+We will wait and see what happens.

-Now, the House of Representatives uh yesterday voted to block the enforcement of light bulb standards that would effectively force people to buy more expensive and more dangerous compact fluorescent bulbs.
+Now, the House of Representatives yesterday voted to block the enforcement of light bulb standards that would effectively force people to buy more expensive and more dangerous compact fluorescent bulbs.

-Just like last year, Representative Michael Burgess, Republican Texas, proposed the language as an addition to the energy and water spending bill.
+Just like last year, Representative Michael Burgess, Republican, Texas, proposed the language as an addition to the energy and water spending bill.

 His lingo prohibits the use of any money at the Department of Energy to implement the standards.

-If the new energy efficient light bulbs save money, and if they are better for the environment, we should trust our constituents to make the choice on their own to move toward these bulbs.
+A pull quote from the story: if the new energy-efficient light bulbs save money, and if they are better for the environment, we should trust our constituents to make the choice on their own to move toward these bulbs.

 Let the market decide.